 Our office is continuing to monitor the impact of global, national,

 COVID-19 updates on our F-1 international students.
-Our top priority is protecting your health and well-being as we continue to support your academic progress.
-For more information, please see our FAQ Page for the Fall 2020 semester.
+Our top priority is protecting your health and well-being as we continue to support your academic progress. r.

 Maintaining Your F-1 Student Visa Status